 The court will look at various factors when making this determination, including each parent’s ability to provide for the child’s physical, emotional, and educational needs.
 Deployment schedules are also considered.
 If one parent is deployed or set to deploy soon, this may affect custody arrangements.
 The court may decide that it is not in the best interests of the child for that parent to have primary custody if they are regularly deployed.

 The court may also consider the child’s relationship with each parent, siblings, and other family members when making a custody determination.
 Ultimately, the goal is to maintain stability for the child and ensure that their needs are being met.

 In days of old, the time that a military parent spent away from home was time counted against him or her under custody agreements.
 However, the new Military Parents Rights Act protects the rights of military parents.
 The non-military parent cannot use service duty as a reason to request a custody modification.

-Military divorces are serious matters, and they require knowledgeable representation to get through the difficult times.
+Military divorces are serious matters, and they require knowledgeable representation to get through difficult times.
 As such, those involved should speak with a legal professional with experience helping both military and non-military spouses.
-This not only positions your divorce in a favorable manner, but also allows you to protect what rights you may have under the various federal and state laws concerning these unique circumstances.
+This not only favorably positions your divorce but also allows you to protect what rights you may have under the various federal and state laws concerning these unique circumstances.